-Indeed, this is even more pertinent today.
+Indeed, this is even more important today.
 As you read this, the shift to working from home is only accelerating the decline of traditional, trust-based security.
 As many employees are working from outside your organisation’s network, new security demands have caught many employers unawares.

 Many have neither the time nor the expertise to understand that their identity and access management systems have become outdated.
 When clients and colleagues are working outside your organisation’s digital environment, you need to be able to understand the nature of the users and their activities in your systems, 24/7.
 This wasn’t always necessary before.

 It means that, without the right systems to bring key stakeholders the right intelligence, at the right time, about users and usage patterns, organisations become vulnerable to attack, as they cannot react quickly enough.